Sodium727/dotfiles/README.md

 # Introduction
+Made for Arch Linux.
+Not sure if it works on other distros too.
 It's simple, just copy everything and put them in the correct directories of your Arch Linux machine.
 The goal is to make a functional, performant setup.
-Thus, there is zero composition (no eyes-candy!).
+Thus, there is minimal composition (little eyes-candy!).

 # Prerequisites
-One way to install the all the following stuff is to run the `setup-arch.sh` file included.
-But read through (and edit) it carefully to make sure it's up to your liking!!
-In case you want to install stuff manually...
 - [neovim](https://github.com/neovim/neovim) (text editor) (with Lazy plugins manager)
 - [yay](https://github.com/Jguer/yay) (to install stuff from the [AUR](https://aur.archlinux.org/)) (you can also use [paru](https://github.com/Morganamilo/paru))
 - [sway](https://github.com/swaywm/sway) (and swaybg, swaylock-effects, swayidle, swaync...)